-Essential oils can also be used in cooking, though you will need significantly less of doTERRA CPTG essential oils in your recipes than commercial, food grade flavor oils.
+Essential oils can also be used in cooking, though you will need significantly less of pure and potent essential oils in your recipes than commercial, food grade flavor oils.
 For example, one drop of peppermint oil is equivalent to 28 bags of peppermint tea.

 Using essential oils can be both profoundly simple and life changing at the same time.
 Working with someone who has used essential oils before will help first-time users have a more beneficial and enjoyable experience.
 A large amount of information is readily available for those desiring to increase their knowledge of essential oil applications.

-Be sure to use only certified pure therapeutic-grade essential oils and follow all label warnings and instructions.
+Be sure to use only pure, potent, high quality essential oils and follow all label warnings and instructions.
 Essential oils should not be used in the eyes, inside the ear canal, or in open wounds.

 Use caution when applying oils topically.
 Use a carrier oil and dilute for less sensitization and for better absorption.
 If redness or irritation occurs when using essential oils topically, simply apply more carrier oils (vegetable oils such as fractionated coconut oil or olive oil) to the affected area.
 Consult your physician before using essential oils if you are pregnant or under a doctor’s care.

-1. Be sure to use only certified pure therapeutic-grade essential oils and follow all label warnings and instructions.
+1. Be sure to use only pure & potent essential oils from a company that you trust and follow all label warnings and instructions.